vasylenko/devdosvid.blog/content/posts/2023/hello-terraform-data-goodbye-null-resource/index.md

 Let's take a look at the first use case for the terraform_data resource.
 It is the ability to trigger resource replacement based on the value of the input argument.

-A bit of context here: the **replace_triggered_by** argument of the resource lifecycle meta-argument allows you to trigger resource replacement based on another referenced resource or its argument.
+A bit of context here: the **replace_triggered_by** argument of the resource lifecycle meta-argument allows you to trigger resource replacement based on another referenced resource or its attribute.

 {{<attention>}}
-If you are not yet familiar with the `replace_triggered_by` meta-argument, you can check [another blog post that explains it](/2022/05/04/new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2/#trigger-resource-replacement-with-replace_triggered_by).
+If you are not yet familiar with the `replace_triggered_by`, you can check [another blog post that explains it](/2022/05/04/new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2/#trigger-resource-replacement-with-replace_triggered_by).
 {{</attention>}}

 The replace_triggered_by is a powerful feature, but here is the thing about it: only a resource or its attribute must be specified, and **you cannot use a variable or a local value for replace_triggered_by**.

-But with terraform_data, you can indirectly initiate a resource replacement by modifying the input value — either a variable or an expression within a local value.
+But with terraform_data, you can indirectly initiate another resource replacement by using either a variable or an expression within a local value for the `input` argument.

 Let me give you an example here.
 Consider the following code: